lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC C/D and SCHC F/R operate on bits, not bytes.
 SCHC itself does not have any alignment prerequisite.
-If the Layer 2 below SCHC constrains the L2 Data Unit to align to some boundary, called L2 Words (for example, bytes), SCHC will meet that constraint and produce messages with the correct alignement.
+If the L2 below SCHC constrains the payload to align to some boundary, called L2 Words (for example, bytes), SCHC will meet that constraint and produce messages with the correct alignement.
 This may entail adding extra bits (called padding bits).